Benchmarking Differentially Private Tabular Data Synthesis: Experimental Results

 To verify our hypothesis, we track the fitting errors of different categories of marginals in \cref{fig1:sub2} and \cref{fig1:sub3}.
 During the \merf training process, the total variation distance (TVD) of most marginals, except those for ``categorical-categorical'' marginals, does not effectively converge.
 This, to some extent, supports our thinking.
 By comparison, \gem achieves better convergence across marginals.
 Moreover, in \cref{fig0:merf}, we observe that the data points generated by \merf concentrate in several areas, which we believe is caused by unbalanced feature construction.
 In contrast, as shown in \cref{fig0:gem}, the data distribution of \gem is better aligned with the target dataset.

-\textbf{\privsyn works poorly on machine learning efficiency.} Another finding is that \privsyn performs well on range query error and fidelity error metrics, but underperforms in terms of machine learning efficiency.
+\textbf{\privsyn works poorly on machine learning efficacy.} Another finding is that \privsyn performs well on range query error and fidelity error metrics, but underperforms in terms of machine learning efficacy.
 This scenario aligns with our previous analysis in \cref{sec: syn}, which expresses the concern that \mtdtt{GUM} focuses more on local marginal cliques and may ignore global relevance.
-The experiments on reconstructed algorithms in \cref{divide exp} can also support this statement.
+The experiments in \cref{divide exp} can also support this statement.